Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 The hunters should start with fewer Luck points: give them 1-3 (depending on how tough you want the mystery to be).
 You may allow them to have a free level-up after creating their hunter, to make up for having fewer Luck points to save them.

 It’s useful to pick a team concept for the game, and just tell everyone who the team are and how they operate.
 You may need to make certain playbooks mandatory, suggest others that fit in, and leave out others completely.
 For example, if your team concept is centered on the Professional, having an Initiate might not work so well.
-Don’t offer [[the Initiate]] playbook as an option.
+Don’t offe[[The Initiate]]]] playbook as an option.

 I strongly advise that you let everyone make up their own hunter (even if you restrict the types available).
 Making all the choices during hunter creation—about their abilities, history and so on—gives the players a stake in the way the game is going to play.